Azure/azure-storage-azcopy/README.md

 To pin to a version of `azcopy`

-1. Run `curl -v https://aka.ms/downloadazcopy-v10-linux` and review the output to locate the current version URL.
+1. Run `curl -v https://aka.ms/downloadazcopy-v10-linux` (linux) or `(curl https://aka.ms/downloadazcopy-v10-windows -MaximumRedirection 0 -ErrorAction silentlycontinue).RawContent` (windows) and review the output to locate the current version URL.
 Here is an example output from `curl` showing the `301 Moved Permanently` response.

 ```
 ...